Mattedigital/learning_log/mvc/redux.md

 2. Containers - A container wraps a React component and makes available to him the piece of state we need to pass to it as props inside the component.
 3. Actions \(and ActionCreators\)

+We must have a _”RootReducer” _that is the combination of all the reducers of our application \(our application state / _Redux Store_\).
+For that, _Redux _offers the _combineReducers _function.

 **When a component needs to know about a particular piece of state from our **_**Redux Store**_**, then it needs to be a container.**

+To connect a Component with the _Redux Store_, we need to import the connect function from react-redux library and pass it some parameters to be described.